 At about the same time, Mr. Grossenbacher, 61, a sports car enthusiast, was a passenger in a pick-up truck traveling eastbound on SR 70 on his way to a Corvette show in Carlisle with a friend.
 According to a Pennsylvania State Police crash report, the out-of-control big rig barreled through the grassy median and crossed the eastbound lanes into the path of the pick-up truck.
 The force of the impact stopped the small truck in its path and spun it clockwise, sending both vehicles south across the eastbound lanes toward the eastbound right shoulder.
 The big rig continued forward on its side and struck another dirt embankment before coming to rest.
 Both vehicles ended up perpendicular to the eastbound lanes, with the trailer blocking both lanes.
 The impact trapped Thomas Grossenbacher, causing him severe and life-altering injuries.

 After being extricated from the crumpled wreckage, Mr. Grossenbacher was rushed by medical helicopter to the hospital.
 He spent almost fourteen weeks in two hospitals and continues to receive medical care and rehabilitation for his injuries and is also expected to undergo further surgery in the near future.

-Baum, Hedlund, Aristei & Goldman is located in Los Angeles, Washington, D.C., and Philadelphia and has over 20 years experience handling commercial transportation accidents, including over 165 commercial trucking accident cases across the country.
+Baum Hedlund Aristei & Goldman is located in Los Angeles, Washington, D.C., and Philadelphia and has over 20 years of experience handling commercial transportation accidents, including over 165 commercial trucking accident cases across the country.
 Baum Hedlund won one of the largest verdicts in Ohio state’s history for the death of an unmarried person.
-In that case a Marine was killed by a Tyson Foods truck.
+In that case, a Marine was killed by a Tyson Foods truck.